lmfit/lmfit-py/doc/fitting.rst

             function returns an array.
 If your objective function returns a float, then this parameter is ignored.
 See Notes for more details.
   :type is_weighted: bool
+  :param seed: If `seed` is an int, a new `np.random.RandomState` instance is used,
+            seeded with `seed`.
+            If `seed` is already a `np.random.RandomState` instance, then that `np.random.RandomState` instance is used.
+            Specify `seed` for repeatable sampling.
+  :type seed: int or np.random.RandomState

   :return: :class:`MinimizerResult` object containing updated params, statistics,
             etc. The :class:`MinimizerResult` also contains the ``chain``,